mnottoli/ddX-GSoC/README.md

 electrostatic problem** which can be tackled using the Maxwell equations.

-Depending on the dielectric constant and ion concentration we distinguish three different models:
+Depending on the dielectric constant and ion concentration, we distinguish three different models:
   - Infinite dielectric constant: **COSMO** (conductor like screening model)